Cusco is a fascinating city and the Unesco World Heritage Site because it used to be the capital of the Inca Empire.

 The risk of being pickpocketed is very high at locations frequented by tourists and street crime in Cusco is a big problem.
 Pay special attention when withdrawing cash from ATMs, since the aim of thieves is your money.
-There have been a number of recent thefts against foreign nationals.
+There have been several recent thefts against foreign nationals.
 The victim should give them money and valuables, and avoid further more serious consequences.

 Cusco is prone to various natural hazards, including flooding and landslides, as a consequence of heavy rains.
 Peru is in an active earthquake zone and if you are planning to visit this area, you should get familiar with volcanic activity and follow the advice of the authorities.

-Mugging risk is not very common, but still it happens in Cusco.
-Muggers usually attack solo travelers who show the expensive jewelry, gadgets or wallets.
-Passport theft is also common and you should take particular care of valuables on a bus, if you travel at night since number of passengers were robbed.
+Mugging risk is not very common, but still, it happens in Cusco.
+Muggers usually attack solo travelers who show expensive jewelry, gadgets or wallets.
+Passport theft is also common and you should take particular care of valuables on a bus if you travel at night since several passengers were robbed.

-The Shining Path terrorist group is active in Cusco, so the internal terrorism is possible.
+The Shining Path terrorist group is active in Cusco, so internal terrorism is possible.
 When it comes to global terrorism risk, attacks in Peru cannot be predicted.
-Tourists are not direct targets, but can find themselves in the wrong place.
+Tourists are not direct targets but can find themselves in the wrong place.
 Watch out for any suspicious activity.

 The risk that a solo female traveler will be attacked in Cusco is medium, and women should not feel unsafe.
 Even though many women travel without any trouble, it is advisable to avoid isolated locations and traveling alone after dark.
 Criminals have targeted female travelers in the San Blas neighborhood in Cusco.

 Cusco is not so dangerous city, but opportunistic crimes like muggings and thefts do occur.